-- 1. Exhibit knowledge of relevant biomedical, socioeconomic, and behavioral principles underlying health and common medical conditions. - 2.
+- 1. Exhibit knowledge of relevant biomedical, socioeconomic, and behavioral principles underlying common health conditions encountered in the intensive care unit. - 2.
 Exhibit knowledge of human development throughout the lifespan and its impact on health and disease. - 3.
-Exhibit knowledge of principles of preventive, acute, chronic, rehabilitative, and end-of-life care necessary for provision of medical care across the lifespan. - 4.
-Exhibit knowledge of medical ethics and human values and their implications for provision of safe, equitable and patient-centered care. - 5.
-Exhibit knowledge of principles of pharmacology and how to evaluate options for safe, rational, and optimal application of drug therapy.
+Exhibit knowledge of medical ethics and human values and their implications for provision of safe, equitable and patient-centered care. - 4.
+Exhibit knowledge of principles of pharmacology and how to evaluate options for safe, rational, and optimal application of drug therapy. - 5.
+Exhibit knowledge of principles of biostatistics and epidemiology, as used to evaluate and interpret disease risk, etiology, diagnosis, prognosis, treatment strategies, resources, disease prevention and health promotion in

-- 6. Exhibit knowledge of principles of biostatistics and epidemiology, as used to evaluate and interpret disease risk, etiology, diagnosis, prognosis, treatment strategies, resources, disease prevention and health promotion in patients and populations. - 7.
-Exhibit knowledge of common clinical tests, laboratory examinations, diagnostic imaging and therapeutic medical procedures. - 8.
+- patients and populations. - 6.
+Exhibit knowledge of common clinical tests, laboratory examinations, diagnostic imaging and therapeutic medical procedures. - 7.
 Demonstrate curiosity, objectivity, and use of scientific reasoning in the acquisition of knowledge and its application to patient care.
-Students must demonstrate the ability to reason deductively in solving clinical problems. - 9.
-Apply medical knowledge in a meaningful way to positively affect patient care, outcomes, and clinical diagnostic reasoning
+Students must demonstrate the ability to reason deductively in solving clinical problems. - 8.
+Apply medical knowledge in a meaningful way to positively affect patient care, outcomes, and clinical diagnostic reasoning. - 9.
+Exhibit knowledge of principles of preventive, acute, chronic, rehabilitative, and end-of-life care necessary for provision of medical care across the lifespan.